Alamo

 Work With Brad

-Brad's commitment to his clients includes: full-service marketing plan for his seller, full-time team working for you, complete follow through and communication with his client's needs, a monthly publication of Alamo Today to all his clients covering the Real Estate market.
+Brad's commitment to his clients includes: full-service marketing plan for his seller, full-time team working for you, complete follow through and communication with his client's needs, a monthly newsletter to all his clients covering the Real Estate market.
 Call Brad at (925) 998-5151.